bgoonz/docs-collection/github/get-started/getting-started-with-git/configuring-git-to-handle-line-endings.md

 ---
 title: Configuring Git to handle line endings
-intro: 'To avoid problems in your diffs, you can configure Git to properly handle line endings.'
+intro: "To avoid problems in your diffs, you can configure Git to properly handle line endings."
 redirect_from:
   - /dealing-with-lineendings/
   - /line-endings/